-Since assuming the position of Associate Chief for the Forest Service in January 2011, Mary has worked energetically on a wide range of both external and internal issues for the agency.
+Mary served as Associate Chief for the Forest Service from January 2011 to June 2016.
+She has worked energetically on a wide range of both external and internal issues for the agency.
 Her main priorities have involved connecting people to their public lands through partnerships, restoration activities and connections with urban communities.

 At the national headquarters level, she was the Forest Service’s first Director of Wilderness and Wild and Scenic Rivers and served as Assistant Director for Recreation, Heritage, and Wilderness Resources.

 Mary was born in Monett, Missouri, and raised in southern California, where her love for the outdoors grew in the San Bernardino and San Jacinto Mountains.
 She graduated from Humboldt State University with a degree in Forest Management and received a Masters’ degree in Public Administration from the University of Utah.

 U.S. Forest Service